 Yes.
-In addition to the JSCC application, students must also complete a separate Nursing Program application and submit it to the Nursing Program Office, Room 137 of the McWherter Center, by the appropriate deadline.
+In addition to the JSCC application, students must also complete a separate Nursing Program application and submit it to the Nursing Division Office, Room 137 of the McWherter Center, by the appropriate deadline.

 Do I have to be enrolled and taking classes at JSCC before I apply to the Nursing Program?

 No. Applicants are required to complete the JSCC admissions process to become a fully admitted student for the term in which they intend to begin the Nursing Program.

 I have been to college before.
 Do I have to submit my high school transcript?

 Yes.
 Unless a student has previously received a college degree, they must submit an official high school transcript to the JSCC Admissions and Records Services.

 Do I send my transcripts to the Nursing Program Office?

 No. Official copies of all transcripts must be sent to the JSCC Admissions and Records Services.

 I have been to several colleges.
 Does JSCC need a transcript from each of the colleges I have attended?